Estimating Causal Effects with Hidden Confounding using Instrumental Variables and Environments: Introduction

 Causal inference is challenging because of confounding and reverse causality.
 One solution is to make strong assumptions about confounding (e.g.~no hidden confounding) and the direction of causation (e.g. $X$ is a cause of $Y$ and not the reverse).
 Under these assumptions, causal parameters may be identifiable from observational data.

-When these assumptions are not valid, instrumental variables are a classical method for identifying causal effects.
-The variable $E$ is an instrument for the $X \rightarrow Y$ causal relation if 1) $E$ is uncorrelated with the error term in the $Y$ on $X$ regression (exclusion condition) and 2) $E$ is correlated with $X$ (valid first stage).
-Instrumental variables methods such as Two Stage Least Squares (TSLS) remain consistent under hidden confounding and unknown direction of causality.
-IV methods date back to \cite{wright1928tariff}.
-IV estimators have been generalized to high dimensional problems \citep{lin2015regularization,gold2020inference,belloni2012sparse} and causal discovery applications where $X \in \mathbb{R}^p$ is a vector and identifying the causes of each $X_i$ is of interest \citep{chen2018two}.
+When these assumptions are not valid, instrumental variables (IV) are a classical method for identifying causal effects.
+The variable $E$ is an instrument for the $X \rightarrow Y$ causal relation if 1) $E$ is uncorrelated with the error term in the $Y$ on $X$ regression and 2) $E$ is correlated with $X$ (valid first stage).
+IV estimators such as Two Stage Least Squares (TSLS) remain consistent under hidden confounding and unknown direction of causality.
+IV methods date back to \cite{wright1928tariff} and have more recently been generalized to high dimensional problems \citep{lin2015regularization,gold2020inference,belloni2012sparse} and causal discovery applications where $X \in \mathbb{R}^p$ is a vector and identifying the causes of each $X_i$ is of interest \citep{chen2018two}.

 Recently, several works have proposed causal estimators based on the concept of data collection \textit{environment} \citep{rothenhausler2019,peters2016causal,heinze2018invariant,meinshausen2018causality,gimenez2021causal}. \cite{peters2016causal} introduced the concept of data collection environment and developed a causal estimator, Invariant Causal Prediction (ICP).
 In this framework, each observation is collected in an environment.
 The environment may represent randomized experiments on some of the exposures of interest, shift, and/or noise interventions.
 Environments are typically discrete and often small in number (e.g.~2 or 3).